 Shoot from their perspective

-As I mentioned above, shoot from their perspective.
+As I mentioned above, shoot from their perspective to get truly fantastic kids portraits.
 Get on their level and see the world from their point of view.
 This automatically changes the way we see the world.
 Objects around them look very different than we're used to seeing them which makes these photos all the more interesting.
 Looking up at them also places them in a power position where we're seeing them as they see the world and not as the "little ones" that we typically think of them as.

 Challenges: The biggest challenge is our own mobility.
 While having kids keeps us young not everyone is able to easily get up and down from the floor or ground.
 Taking your kids portraits from their level is great but if your knees or back won't allow it try holding your camera lower or sitting in a chair and holding in down.